vadimuz/redux-helper/README.md

 ### Installation

 Copy ReduxHelper.js to your project.
-For example to src/utils/ folder.
+For example to the folder: 'src/utils/'

 ### Importing